BLSQ/iaso/docs/pages/dev/reference/SaaS/saas_modelization.md

         PLANNED
     }
     note for Subscription "- payment data could be stored on its own if required, it could be interesting if Stripe is not the only provider
-    - a cron should update status every night
+    \n- a cron should update status every night
-    - status should be a nested enum
+    \n- status should be a nested enum
-    - we should probably have logs on this class"
+    \n- we should probably have logs on this class"

     SubscriptionTracker "1" -- "0..n" Subscription : tracks >